Appdynamics/AppDynamics.DEXTER/README.md

 Snapshots with multiple Segments have an enhanced Waterfall view, with “^” caret character indicating exactly when in the Segment execution the Exit Calls occurred
 ![](../master/docs/introduction/SnapshotsTimelineWaterfall.png?raw=true)

-An even better way to explore this data is by using Tableau or PowerBI visual analytics tools with very interactive and rapid exploration views provided by [Snapshots in PowerBI](../../wiki/Snapshots-Report-in-PowerBI), [Snapshots Method Calls in PowerBI](../../wiki/Snapshot-Method-Calls-Report-in-PowerBI) reports and [Snapshots in PowerBI](../../wiki/Snapshots-Report-in-PowerBI) and [Snapshots in Tableau](../../wiki/Snapshot-Report-in-Tableau).
+An even better way to explore this data is by using Tableau or PowerBI visual analytics tools with very interactive and rapid exploration views provided by [Snapshots in PowerBI](../../wiki/Snapshots-Report-in-PowerBI), [Snapshots Method Calls in PowerBI](../../wiki/Snapshot-Method-Calls-Report-in-PowerBI) reports and [Snapshots in Tableau](../../wiki/Snapshots-Report-in-Tableau).

 ![Snapshots in PowerBI](../master/docs/introduction/SnapshotsPowerBI.png?raw=true)